Heartstone (novel): Plot

 The book introduces the young Princess Elizabeth in a minor role.

+Audiobook

 An abridged audiobook on CD, narrated by Anton Lesser, was released by Macmillan Digital Audio in 2010.
 An unabridged audiobook, nearly 23 hours of narration performed by Steven Crossley, was released in 2011.

+Radio adaptation

 In 2018, BBC Radio 4 aired a full-cast adaptation of the novel, dramatised by Colin MacDonald, with Justin Salinger starring as Shardlake.